suevalov/mastering-hoc-with-recompose-presentation/PLAN.md

 either removing boilerplate or making the code more readable.

+* What are higher-order components?
+* What are some use cases?
+Trade-offs?

 ## High Order Components

 High order components are functions that expect